 • You need advanced charting or algorithmic tools

-• You want interest on uninvested cash
+• You want the most competitive interest rates on uninvested cash (IBKR still leads here)

 Account Opening Process